LANGUAGE OTHER THAN ENGLISH INSTRUCTION

 3. The amount of credit sought equals at least one semester’s work.

-4. An “Off-Campus Course Permission Request Form” must be signed by the student/parent/guardian, and counselor prior to a student enrolling in the private instruction off-campus course.
+4. An SDUHSD Off- Campus Course Permission Request form must be signed by the student, parent/guardian and counselor prior to a student enrolling in the private instruction off-campus course.

-These private foreign language courses do not count as part of the 30-credit off-campus limit.
+These approved private foreign language courses do not count as part of the 30-credit off-campus limit only if the language is not offered by a student's district school.

-It is strongly recommended that college-bound students who are interested in taking an off-campus language course from a private school, contact the college campus that they are interested in attending to determine if the course would be accepted as fulfilling the Language Other Than English (LOTE) entrance requirement for that campus.
+It is strongly recommended that college-bound students who are interested in taking an off-campus language course from a private school, contact the college campus that they are interested in attending to determine if the course will be accepted as fulfilling the entrance requirements for that campus.